andiua/game_remember_cell/README.md

-you can check my work by this link https://andiua.github.io/game_remember_cell/
+realisation on of the game from my work https://andiua.github.io/game_remember_cell/

 1. All code is structured